opea-project/Enterprise-RAG/deployment/README.md

 ### Access UI from your local machine

-To access UI please forward the below ports when connecting to the server:
+To access the cluster please update your `/etc/hosts` on your machine and match domain name with IP adress that is exposed externally from the cluster.

+Example file content:

 ```
-    LocalForward 1234 localhost:1234
-    LocalForward 4173 localhost:4173
-    LocalForward 3000 localhost:3000
+<Ingress external IP>     erag.com
+<Ingress external IP>     grafana.erag.com
+<Ingress external IP>     auth.erag.com
 ```
+On Windows machine file is located in `C:\Windows\System32\drivers\etc\hosts`.

-Next, you can access Enterprise RAG UI by typing in the web browser: `http://localhost:4173/` on your local machine.
+Next, you can access Enterprise RAG UI by typing in the web browser: `https://erag.com` on your local machine.
+Keyclock can be accessed via `https://auth.erag.com` Grafana can be access via `https://grafana.erag.com`